LamaMQ/protocol/PROTOCOL.md

 When a client connect to a Lama node.
 It need to init a handshake, the sequence of messages does not evolve.

 ## Sequence
-- Client => Server : Authentification
+- Client => Server : Authentication
 - Server => Client : Supported protocol version
 - Client => Server : Choose a protocol version to use

-## Authentification
+## Authentication

-Client call the server, for authentification.
+Client call the server, for authentication.
 ```
 auth_method => UINT8
 identity_name => STRING